Vine Street: Buildings

 The California Laundry was located on the street in 1920s.
-The Capitol Records Building, Capitol Tower, is located just north of the intersection of Hollywood & Vine.
-Miss Brewster's Millions (1926) starring Bebe Daniels, was shot on Vine Street at Franklin Avenue, near the site what is now the Capitol Records Building.
+The Capitol Records Building, Capitol Tower, is located just north of the intersection of Hollywood and Vine.
+Miss Brewster's Millions (1926) starring Bebe Daniels, was shot on Vine Street at Franklin Avenue, near the site that is now the Capitol Records Building.
 An underground station for the Metro B Line is located one block east at Hollywood Boulevard and Argyle Avenue.
 Metro Local line 210 serves Vine Street and Rossmore Avenue.